Paris - Ile De France

 The City of Paris initiated this artistic project in order to celebrate the beginning of the Third Millennium.

-The Arbre Bleu is one of the twelve murals created for this occasion.
+The Arbre Bleu, by Pierre Alechinsky, is one of the 12 murals created for this occasion.

 It stands out against the surrounding grey buildings and reminds us that we need to preserve and protect Nature in urban areas.